 Recently it was to proposed to Councilman Mike Bonin to get me right of entry along with a certain amount of money for pay every month.
 Bonin's reaction, I'd give it a 50/50.
 Bonin said he's going to reach out to Parks and Rec and the higher ups with the deal and try to work something out.
 That was a week ago.
 That's where I stand right now with the city.

 What keeps you going back every single day to clean that place?

-It's my Dogtown-Venice-Santa Monica Airlines-Zephyr pride in me that says this is our neighbourhood, and I don't need your job.
+It's my Dogtown-Venice-Santa Monica Airlines-Zephyr pride in me that says this is our neighborhood, and I don't need your job.
 I don't need your fucking money.
-I'm going to take care of the neighbourhood, whether you guys pay me or give me your blessing or not.
+I'm going to take care of the neighborhood, whether you guys pay me or give me your blessing or not.
 It doesn't matter.
 That is one of the last holdouts for the old way of Venice.
 I want that park to say, "Welcome to Venice."

 Click here for more on Made in Venice